Mayank-Choudhary20/text-to-sql-generator/README.md

 ## 🌐 Live Demo

-🔗 **Deployed on Render:**
+🔗 **Deployment:**

 ```
 https://text-to-sql-generator.onrender.com
 ```

-> ⚠️ Note: The app is hosted on Render Free Tier, so the first request may take 30–60 seconds if the service is idle.
+> ⚠️ Note: The app is hosted on Free Tier, so the first request may take 30–60 seconds if the service is idle.

 ---